 Grant funds may be used to carry out activities in accordance with the three Key Objectives in support of qualifying schools.
-(See Program Objectives section on page 6.)
 This may include activities, such as:

-- Improve meal quality and supporting healthy and appealing breakfasts that meet the current standards and support stronger nutrition standards including reducing added sugar and sodium, increasing and promoting a variety of protein sources, whole grains, milk, fruits, and vegetables; - Establish, promote, or expand a School Breakfast Program; - Extend the period during which school breakfast is available during the day (e.g., staff costs, outreach activity to increase participation, small equipment costs, breakfast in the classroom); - Purchase equipment that allows you to increase the type, quantity, or quality of food available for students.
+- Improve meal quality and supporting healthy and appealing breakfasts that meet the current standards and support stronger nutrition standards, including reducing added sugar and sodium, increasing and promoting a variety of protein sources, whole grains, milk, fruits, and vegetables. - Establish, promote, or expand a School Breakfast Program. - Extend the period during which school breakfast is available during the day (e.g., staff costs, outreach activity to increase participation, small equipment costs, breakfast in the classroom). - Purchase equipment that allows you to increase the type, quantity, or quality of food available for students.